primer/view_components/adr/0251-use-catalyst-for-client-side-behaviours.md

 Start using Catalyst in Primer ViewComponent behaviours where applicable.

+## Considered Options

+- Don't use Catalyst in PVC.
+  - Pros:
+    Developers who don't have Catalyst experience don't need to learn how the library works.
+    - The bundle size doesn't need to increase by 1kb.
+  - Cons:
+    - Migrating components from the github.com codebase would need to be converted to Web Components without Catalyst.
+- Use another JavaScript behaviour library or strategy than Catalyst.
+  - Pros:
+    - The bundle size doesn't need to increase by 1kb.
+  - Cons:
+    - Migrating components from the github.com codebase would need to be converted to Web Components without Catalyst.
+    - PVC JavaScript behaviours would differ from how GitHub engineers write JavaScript behaviours today.

 ## Consequences

 <!-- What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.-->